 Business Etiquette – How To Make Introductions

-Are you left red-faced when making introductions in a business setting?
+Do you know the etiquette when making introductions?
+Or are you left red-faced when making introductions in a business or social setting?

 You could be forgiven for not following standard etiquette when in comes introducing friends, however, if it affects your reputation and chance of career success, you must know the correct thing to do.